algorithmiaio/sample-apps/algo-dev-demo/pytorch-jit-cpu/README.md

 2. Then in the left panel on the page of data collection options, go ahead and click **"My Hosted Data"**

 3. Click on **“New Collection”** under the “My Hosted Data” section on your data collections page.
-Let's name ours "pytorch_mnist_data"
+Let's name ours "pytorch_cifar_data"

 4. After you create your collection you can set the read and write access on your data collection.
 We are going to select **"Private"** since only you will be calling your algorithm in this instance.

 5. Now, let's put some data into your newly created data collection.
-You can either drag and drop the files in the folder: [pytorch-mnist-cpu/data](https://github.com/algorithmiaio/sample-apps/raw/master/algo-dev-demo/pytorch-mnist-cpu/data) or you can click **"Drop files here to upload"** from where you stored the repo on your computer.
+You can either drag and drop the files in the folder: [pytorch-cifar-cpu/data](https://github.com/algorithmiaio/sample-apps/raw/master/algo-dev-demo/pytorch-cifar-cpu/data) or you can click **"Drop files here to upload"** from where you stored the repo on your computer.

 ## Create Your Algorithm